 To bypass the contentious issue of reform of existing personal laws

-Existing personal laws are mainly based on the upper-class patriarchal notions of the society in all religions.
+Existing personal laws are mainly based on the upper-class patriarchal notions of society in all religions.
 The demand of UCC is normally made by aggrieved women as a substitute for existing personal laws as patriarchal orthodox people still deem the reforms in personal laws will destroy their sanctity and oppose it profusely.

 Practical difficulties due to diversity in India